bitcoin-sv/spv-wallet-docs/js-buxclient/README.md

 # JS Bux Client

-This is JavaScript library used to communicate with Bux server.
-It allows to create an admin or normal user client and then call methods implemented for that client.
+This library is used to create an admin or normal user client and call methods on it to create keys and destinations associated with that user.

 > Details about all the commands and the repo itself can be found [here](https://github.com/BuxOrg/js-buxclient)